HyperToxic33/EBB-Fan-Control/README.md

 ## Where to find stuff:

-I purchased these Transisors from amazon:
+I purchased these Transistors from amazon:
 https://www.amazon.com/dp/B09DWP4XZ6

 I purchased these Resistors from amazon: